David Villar Player Props: Giants vs. Dodgers

 - The pitching staff for the Dodgers has a collective eight K/9, which ranks 24th in MLB.

-- The Dodgers' 4.55 team ERA ranks 15th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.55).

 - Dodgers pitchers combine to surrender six home runs (0.6 per game), the third-fewest in the league.

-- The Dodgers are sending Urias (2-0) out for his third start of the season.
+- The Dodgers are sending May (1-0) to the mound to make his third start of the season.

-- His most recent appearance came on Wednesday against the Colorado Rockies, when the lefty tossed six scoreless innings while giving up five hits.
+- The right-hander last pitched on Friday against the Arizona Diamondbacks, when he tossed six innings, allowing one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.